-The KNX/IP interface requires a separate power supply 24..30V DC ±10% to operate.
-The KNX/IP interface is supplied with power by this operating power connection.
+The KNX/IP router requires a separate power supply 24..30V DC ±10% to operate.
+The KNX/IP router is supplied with power by this operating power connection.
+Thus, it is possible for bus voltage failures to be reported via the data network.